Groundswell Community Project 2025 Impact Report

 They’ve completed the Groundswell Trauma-Informed Surf Therapy Facilitator Training.
 This reflects their commitment to holding trauma-informed spaces for their communities, engaging with Blue Mind medicines, and honoring the interconnected health of ocean, mind, and community.

-247
+247 Attendees

 DIGITAL TRAININGS

-IN-PERSON TRAINING (SAN DIEGO)
+IN-PERSON TRAINING

 Attendees completed the Surf Therapy for Trauma Recovery (Level 1) training.

-About our Training Program
+About Our Training Program

 Our Groundswell Surf Therapy™ trainings provide tangible tools, curriculums, resources, and support for those looking to hold trauma-informed surf therapy spaces for their unique communities.